mateus-eduardo-dias/mateus-eduardo-dias/README.md

 # About me
 - My name is Mateus Eduardo
 - I'm a backend developer
-- I make APIs and Web Apps with Node.js
+- I use Node.Js and PostgreSql
-- Sometimes i also make games with C++, but it's not the main focus
+- Sometimes i also make games with C++, but it's not my main focus

 ## Tech Stack
 - 💻 &nbsp;